Terpenes 101: What They Are and How They Work

 What are the Different Terpenes and Their Flavor Profiles?

-Now that you know terpenes play such a large role in the flavor profile of cannabis strains, let’s take a look at each terpene and their unique flavors and how they affect you and your high.
-This way, the next time you stop by your local greenleaf dispensary, you will know even more about the cannabis you are looking for.
+Now that you know terpenes play such a large role in the flavor profile of cannabis strains, let’s take a look at each terpene and their unique flavors and how they affect you and your experience.
+This way, the next time you stop by your local From The Earth dispensary, you will know even more about the cannabis you are looking for.

 Myrcene